Brushed Vs. Brushless Motors: What’s the Difference?

 The carbon brushes wear down over time.
 It’s what causes a spark inside some tools.
 In order to keep the tool running, the brushes have to be replaced once in a while.
 Brushless motors don’t require that maintenance.

 While brushless motors require an electronic controller, the rotor/stator combination is more compact.
-That leads to the opportunity for lighter weight and more compact size.
-That’s why we see so many tools like Makita’s XDT09M Impact Driver claiming to be the most compact and most powerful a brand has built.
+That leads to the opportunity for lighter weight and a more compact size.
+That’s why we see so many tools like Makita’s XDT16 Impact Driver have a super-compact design and plenty of power.

 The combination of these benefits has another effect—a longer life.
 While the warranty is typically the same for brushed vs brushless motors (and tools) within a brand, you can expect to get a longer life out of the brushless models.
 This can often be years beyond the warranty.

 Remember what I said about the electronic controller essentially building a computer in your tool?
 The brushless motor is also responsible for the breakthrough of smart tools hitting the industry.
 Milwaukee’s One-Key technology wouldn’t work if not for the brushless motor’s dependence on electronic communications.